-If an HTML page that is recorded contained frames, they will be represented in the tree-view (left pane) with a circle icon containing a capital F. A frame page will be indented beneath the page that is its parent.
-If you click on a frame icon in the tree-view, the corresponding frame will be highlighted in the browserview (top pane) with a blinking frame around it for identification.
+When an HTML page that is recorded contains frames, they are represented in the tree-view (left pane) with a circle icon containing a capital F. A frame page is indented beneath the page that is its parent.
+If you click on a frame icon in the tree-view, the corresponding frame is highlighted in the browser-view (top pane) with a blinking frame around it for identification.